glaudiston/gelf/README.md

 https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html

 # What should be a nice language
-Just a Maybe someday this can be a new lang... then here I go with some notes about it
+Maybe someday this can be a new lang... then here I go with some notes about it
 - profiling/telemetry oriented
 - debugging oriented
 - binary updatable at real time